-Several rivers are concerned: the Molse Nete is a watercourse which receives the discharges of Belgoprocess 2 and the liquid radioactive effluent treatment plant of the Mol-Dessel site; the Grote Laak and the Winterbeek, which receive the discharges of the site manufacturing feed phosphates at Kwaad-Mechelen and Tessenderlo (discharges of Ra); the Grote Nete, into which all these watercourses flow; the Ruppel, where the Grote Nete ends and, finally, the Scheldt, which drains the entire Nete basin.
+Several rivers are concerned: the Molse Nete is a watercourse which receives the discharges of Belgoprocess 2 and the liquid radioactive effluent treatment plant of the Mol-Dessel site; the Grote Laak and the Winterbeek, which receive the discharges of the site manufacturing feed phosphates at Kwaad-Mechelen and Tessenderlo (discharges of 226Ra); the Grote Nete in which the Molse Nete and Grote Laak debouche; the Ruppel in which the Grote Nete falls into and also receives the water of the Winterbeek (via the Demer which flows into the Dijle which ends into the Ruppel.
+Finally, the Scheldt, which drains the entire Nete basin.
 It receives the discharges from the Doel nuclear power station as well as the radioactive discharges of the Antwerp hospitals and laboratories.
 The Scheldt ends in an estuary area before flowing into the North Sea.